DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/3-sampled/article.md

 Since this is somewhat complex, let's walk through step-by-step:

-1. **Generate predicted embeddings:** We run our model as usual, but stop before the "final projection".
-(In this demo it's a small matrix, but often it's very large, e.g. $10^6 \times\\!
-256$ for a language model of embedding size 256 and a vocabulary of 1 million words.)
+1. **Generate predicted embeddings:** We run our model as usual, but stop before the final projection.
+In this demo it's a small matrix, but often it's very large, e.g. $10^6 \times\\!
+256$ for a language model of embedding size 256 and a vocabulary of 1 million words.

 2. **Get target label scores:** Instead of using a simple dense multiplication to get all scores (simply `predicted_embeddings @ projection.T`), we only compute scores for the target label & noise samples.
 First, we use a batched vector product to compute target label scores (note that we only need a score for the associated batch element, `labels[0]` for `predicted_embeddings[0, :]`, etc.)

-3. **Sample shared noise & get scores:** In this case, we've chosen a uniform noise distribution over output classes (because our dataset has "balanced" classes), drawn using `T.randint`.
-We use our samples to index rows of `projection`, and then (since we're sharing noise samples between batch elements) use a full matrix product with the predicted embeddings to compute noise scores for each batch element.
+3. **Sample shared noise & get scores:** In this case, we've chosen a uniform noise distribution over output classes, since our dataset has balanced classes, drawn using `T.randint`.
+We use the samples to index rows of `projection`, and then, since we're sharing noise samples between batch elements, use a full matrix product with the predicted embeddings to compute noise scores for each batch element.
 The noise scores get an adjustment for the flat sampling distribution (excluding the target), `-log(1/(n_classes-1)) == log(n_classes-1)`.

 4. **Reject samples matching target label & correct for remaining samples:** We must reject samples matching the target label, so subtract a large value from their score.
 Then, to correct noise scores ($-\log k$) we count the "actual" $k$ after rejecting matches.